grailbio/reflow/LANGUAGE.md

 	// Declarations begin here.

 Parameters may then be used like any other value in the module.
+Params can also depend on each other.
+For example:

+	param (
+		sample string
+		filename = sample + ".zip"
+	)

 We use `make` to instantiate a module.
 Make takes the module's path as its first argument, and then a set of declarations